-Do you suspect you have lung cancer?
-Or have you already been diagnosed?
-Take comfort in knowing that Gundersen’s lung cancer specialists are here for you and your family.
-Our Cancer team is ready to provide you with comprehensive care and walk with you through your cancer journey.
+Whether you suspect you may have lung cancer or have already been diagnosed, you can take comfort in knowing that Gundersen’s lung cancer specialists are here for you and your family.
+Our cancer team is ready to provide you with comprehensive, individualized care and walk with you through your cancer journey.

-Lung cancer usually starts in the main airways of the lungs (the bronchi), but can also start in other areas of the lungs.
+Lung cancer usually starts in the main airways of the lungs, known as the bronchi, but can also start in other areas of the lungs.
 It is the leading cause of cancer death in both men and women.
 Each year there are more than 200,000 new cases of lung cancer.

 Lung cancers are believed to develop over a period of many years.
-Until recently there has been no screening tool for this disease and most cancers were diagnosed in the late stages.
-With the implementation of CT screening, early stage cancer diagnosis is anticipated to rise substantially.
+Until recently, there has been no screening tool for this disease and most cancers were diagnosed in the late stages.
+With the implementation of CT screening, early stage cancer diagnosis is anticipated to rise, substantially increasing survival rates.

-Non-small cell lung cancer makes up about 85-90% of lung cancers.
-The 3 main kinds of non-small cell lung cancer are named for the type of cells in the tumor:
+Non-small cell lung cancer makes up about 85 to 90 percent of lung cancers.
+The three main kinds of non-small cell lung cancer are named for the type of cells in the tumor: